rramires/node_fundamentals/README.md

 ### The difference between writeHead and setHeader

-**setHeader** is used to set a single header field we can add multiple setHeaders
+**setHeader** is used to set a single header field.
+We can add multiple setHeaders

 ```javascript
 let body = "hello world";